rusiaaman/wcgw/README.md

-# Shell and Coding agent for Claude and Chatgpt
+# Shell and Coding agent for Claude and other mcp clients

-Empowering chat applications to code, build and run on your local machine.
+Empowering AI to code, build and run on your local machine.

-- Claude - MCP server with tightly integrated shell and code editing tools.
+wcgw is an MCP server with tightly integrated shell and code editing tools.
-- Chatgpt - Allows custom gpt to talk to your shell via a relay server. (linux, mac, windows on wsl)

 ⚠️ Warning: do not allow BashCommand tool without reviewing the command, it may result in data loss.